wallarm/product-documentation/docs/latest/user-guides/events/check-attack.md

 * For [behavioral attacks](../../about-wallarm/protecting-against-attacks.md#behavioral-attacks), attacks of the [Data bomb](../../attacks-vulns-list.md#data-bomb) and [Resource overlimiting](../../attacks-vulns-list.md#overlimiting-of-computational-resources): the **regular** sampling algorithm is enabled by default. **Extreme** sampling starts only if the percentage of attacks in your traffic is high.
 * For events from denylisted IPs, sampling is configured on the node side.
 It uploads only the first 10 identical requests to the Cloud while applying a sampling algorithm to the rest of the hits.

-When the sampling algorithm is enabled, in the **Attacks** section, the **Hits sampling is enabled** notification is displayed.

 Sampling will be automatically disabled once the percentage of attacks in the traffic decreases.

-**How hit sampling works**

-Hit sampling is performed in two sequential stages: **extreme** and **regular**.

-Regular algorithm processes only hits saved after the extreme stage, unless hits are of the [behavioral](../../about-wallarm/protecting-against-attacks.md#behavioral-attacks), [Data bomb](../../attacks-vulns-list.md#data-bomb) or [Resource overlimiting](../../attacks-vulns-list.md#overlimiting-of-computational-resources) types.
-If extreme sampling is disabled for hits of these types, the regular algorithm processes the original hit set.

 **Extreme sampling**